For your comfort, the entire yacht is just for you and your chosen companion/s (plus crew) – nobody else!

-Enhance your private Bosphorus tour on Zoe Yacht with a range of options (costs extra Euro/TL per person) including meals, drinks, snacks, cakes and flowers or a English-language tour guide available during online booking.
+Enhance your private Bosphorus tour on Zoe Yacht with a range of options (costs extra Euro/TL per person) including meals, drinks, snacks, cakes and flowers or a English-language tour guide available during online reservation.

 We have a fleet of reliable motor-boats in Istanbul ready to offer you for all occasions and group sizes.

 How Many People Are You?